Skip to Content

 get to sleep.

-You can use a prerecorded audiotape to help you go through all the
+You can use a CD, a video from the Internet, or a smartphone app to help you go through all the

 muscle groups, or you can do it by just tensing and relaxing each muscle group.